sulli83/milestone_project_1/README.md

 ## Features Left to Implement
 - - - -
-Contact form needs to send e mail to company owner once filled out.
+Contact form needs to send e-mail to company once filled out.
-Another feature idea

 ## Technologies Used
 - - - -